Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/docs/cj4/issues.md

 ## I have linked my Navigraph account but it still says **NO CHARTS AVAILABLE** when I press the `CHARTS` button.
 {% endcapture %}
 {% capture answer %}
 When you hit `CHART`, which will always show NO CHART AVAILABLE, because you haven't selected a chart yet.
-Once you hit `LWR MENU` after hitting CHART, then you'll see the chart menu where you can select a chart.
+Once you hit `LWR MENU` after hitting `CHART`, then you'll see the chart menu where you can select a chart.
 {% endcapture %}
 {% include question.html id="nocharts" q=issue a=answer %}